redoste/redoste.xyz/content/posts/20200421-wii-sports-modding-1.md

 ## 1 - The `glf_course_fc1.kcl` file

-[The `kcl` file format](http://wiki.tockdom.com/wiki/KCL) is same used in the *Mario Kart Wii* game to describe the collision of a the track.
+[The `kcl` file format](http://wiki.tockdom.com/wiki/KCL) is the same used in the *Mario Kart Wii* game to describe the collision of a the track.
 We can suppose this one also describe the collision of the golf track.
 Using `wkclt` from the *Wiimms SZS Toolset*, we can convert the `kcl` into a simple [Wavefront `obj` file](https://en.wikipedia.org/wiki/Wavefront_.obj_file)
 ```bash
 $ wkclt DEC glf_course_fc1.kcl
 DECODE KCL:glf_course_fc1.kcl -> KCLTXT:./glf_course_fc1.obj